Is your Will up to date? The challenges of settling an estate after a sudden loss

 The intricacies of an estate

-The process generally takes many months – sometimes years – for what may appear to be a simple estate.
+The process generally takes many months—sometimes years—for what may appear to be a simple estate.
 And, of course, this work needs to be carried out during a very difficult time for the family.

+Separation or divorce are other examples of life scenarios that should prompt the review of a Will.
 “People are afraid of having those conversations.
-People don’t want to talk about death but the people left behind are the ones left with the burden,” adds Garry.
-And to that end, he has discussed his estate plan openly with his 24-year-old daughter, so there will be no surprises when the time comes.
+They don’t want to talk about death but the people left behind are the ones left with the burden,” adds Garry.
+And to that end, he has discussed his estate plan openly with his adult daughter.

 Plan ahead for a smooth transfer of wealth

-Having these conversations can also be an opportunity to discuss how wealth should be used once it’s been passed on.
+Having these conversations can be an opportunity to discuss how wealth should be used once it’s been passed on.
 It can also act as a starting point for teaching family members how to manage their inheritance.

-General family conversations and meetings with professionals are the two most prevalent sources of information on wealth and money, according to the study.
 If you involve children in your estate planning, not only can you manage expectations, but you can encourage financial stewardship, setting an example for future generations.

-Having a full wealth transfer strategy, including an up-to-date Will and powers of attorney for both property and personal care, can provide much needed peace of mind for those left behind.
+Having a full wealth-transfer strategy, including an up-to-date Will and powers of attorney for both property and personal care, can provide much needed peace of mind for those left behind.

 RBC Wealth Management is a business segment of Royal Bank of Canada.
 Please click the “Legal” link at the bottom of this page for further information on the entities that are member companies of RBC Wealth Management.
 The content in this publication is provided for general information only and is not intended to provide any advice or endorse/recommend the content contained in the publication.

 ® / ™ Trademark(s) of Royal Bank of Canada.
-Used under licence. © Royal Bank of Canada 2024.
+Used under licence. © Royal Bank of Canada 2025.
 All rights reserved.

 Let’s connect